Fellowship: University of Massachusetts Amherst

 FELLOWSHIP TRAINING OVERVIEW

-The mission of the CCPH Post-Graduate Du Bois Scholars Fellowship is to continue the multicultural training and clinical experience of the early career clinician who has successfully completed the masters in social work.
+The mission of the CCPH W.E.B.
+Du Bois Diversity Fellowship is to continue the multicultural training and clinical experience of the early career clinician who has successfully completed the masters in social work or a Ph.D. or Psy.D. in psychology.
 We will offer continued supervised clinical experience, to deepen and broaden the fellow's clinical skills.
-Our goal is for them to leave the fellowship en route to the independent level of clinical practice and prepared to take on leadership roles.
-Fellows will be expected, in addition to general clinical responsibilities, to select an area of specialty that they would like to focus on.
-This may include areas such as consultation, outreach, emergency intervention, group therapy, college mental health intervention.
+Our goal is for them to leave the fellowship en route to the independent level of clinical practice.
+Fellows will be expected, in addition to general clinical responsibilities, to provide training and support to underrepresented campus communities.

 The training philosophy/educational model is focused on developing practitioners in a university-based managed care setting.
-The core of this model lies in the mentor-apprenticeship supervisory relationships.
-Our goal is to produce very competent multi-modal practitioners who will successfully transfer treatment skills to a variety of outpatient settings within the rapidly evolving world of health care.
+Our goal is to support competent multi-modal practitioners who will successfully transfer treatment skills to a variety of outpatient settings within the rapidly evolving world of health care.
 To achieve this fellows will continue as a part of our multidisciplinary treatment teams utilizing a variety of brief treatment modalities to address a wide range of diagnoses and presenting problems.
 These include intensive brief therapies for individuals, couples, crisis intervention, on-call management of emergencies, and outreach/consultation.
 Disciplines represented within the treatment teams include clinical psychology, psychiatry, advanced practice nursing, clinical social work, together with trainees in psychology and social work.
-In addition, a “web of mentors” specifically drawn from a pool of qualified licensed clinicians of color will be engaged to mentor and support the Du Bois Scholars.
+In addition, a mentor specifically drawn from a pool of qualified licensed clinicians of color from outside the UMass community will be engaged to mentor and support the W.E.B.
+Du Bois Fellows.

-Eligibility: Successful completion of social work master’s degree.
+Eligibility: Successful completion of social work master’s degree or a Ph.D. or Psy.D. in psychology.

 Structure: 12 month benefited fellowship position.
 Occasional evening hours required.